corenova/kos/doc/usage.md

-Using the `--show` option, you can easily extract useful information regarding data objects that the reactor `requires`, the various `reactions` and `personas` contained inside the reactor, as well as the `inputs` and `outputs` for each of the reactions.
+Using the `--show` option, you can easily extract useful information regarding data objects that the reactor `requires`, the various `reactions` and `reactors` contained inside the reactor, as well as the `inputs` and `outputs` for each of the reactions.